webmozart/json/README.md

 Puli JSON
 =========

-A JSON reader/writer with support for schemas and in-place manipulation.
+A JSON decoder/encoder with support for schema validation and in-place manipulation.